 Marisa Lee Futral, the Alabama Department of Conservation and Natural Resources hunter education coordinator, says follow key guidelines for a safe hunting experience.
+If you are looking for a place to go hunting then check out this deer hunting preserve.

 Ten Commandments of Firearm Safety